ModularMerchant

 Here is one example of how this can be achieved.
 Note: For simplicity's sake, the following technique uses a simple HTML "font" tag.
 The same affect could be achieved with CSS styles too, of course.

 To edit the color of a product's sale price, you will need to edit the HTML template of any storefront page that displays the product's price.
-To do that, first log in to your store's Administration Area and go to [Design > HTML Templates].
-That is the location of the aptly named Template Editor.
+To do that, first log in to your store's Administration Area and go to [Design > Template Package Sandbox].
+That is the location of the aptly named Template Package Sandbox.

 In the Template Editor, load a template that displays product prices, such as the storefront template.
 Locate the section of the template that displays the product price.
 It will look something like this: